eunid/netid-sdk-ios/README.md

 If the user did decide on how to proceed with the login process (e.g. which ID provider to use), a redirect to actually execute the authorization is called automatically.

+## Session persistence
+The SDK implements session persistence.
+So if a user has been authorized successfully, this state stays persistent even when closing and reopening the app again.

+To test this with the demo app, close the app once you are successfully authorized.
+Then, open the app again.
+After pressing the ```SDK initialisieren```-button, your session will be restored and you are again authorized.
+So there will be no need to press ```Authorisieren``` again.

+To get rid of the current session, the ```NetIdService.endsession()``` has to be called explicitly.
+In the demo app, this is done by pressing ```Session beenden```.
+Note however, that this will destroy the current session only.
+There will be no logout on the server itself.

 ## Using the authorized service

 Subsequent calls now can be made to use different aspects of the service.